Where Transformations Are Won or Lost

 decision discipline

-It ensures the mission moves forward for the right reasons — not pressure, politics, or momentum.
+It ensures execution moves forward for the right reasons, not pressure, politics, or momentum.

 This is where transformations are won or lost.